-My source for information on the Potts family is from “The Potts Family in America” by Thomas Maxwell Potts, Canonsburg, PA, 1901.
+Much of my source of information on the Potts family was taken from “The Potts Family in America” by Thomas Maxwell Potts, Canonsburg, Pennsylvania, 1901.
 This was further enhanced by contributions from Cy Potts.
 Recently, there have been many corrections to William Potts’s work as it was discovered that much of the information contradicted itself.
-I’ve had a very difficult time with this family myself.
+I’ve put the very latest information that I have collected on this site which has been verified through proper sources such as vital records, etc. I am happy to consider corrections–I’ve had a very difficult time with this family myself.
 So many similar given names!
-I’ve put the very latest information on the Potts family on this site which has been verified through proper sources such as vital records, etc. The family were Quakers.

 There are at least two instances in my line where two Potts cousins married.
 See Anne, daughter of Thomas, Sr. and John Pott below.
 Then Thomas Bollen, Sr. to Lydia Potts.
 (See Mary Potts b.
 1783 below).